angelali1479/college-data-cluster-analysis/README.md

 I specifically looked into variables such as instructional expenditures per student, median earnings of students, percentage of certain majors, and mobility rate to see how colleges would be grouped together.
 This would be useful to see if these clusters and cluster anchors show that certain variables can be grouped together in a way that relates variables together.
 Then, we can extrapolate the results to see if making changes for specific variables can help improve the mobility rate of colleges.

 ## Business Question
-**How are different colleges grouped based on instructional expenditures per student, median earnings of students 10 years after entry, percentage stem majors, and percentage social science majors?
+**How are different colleges grouped based on instructional expenditures per student, median earnings of students 10 years after entry, percentage STEM majors, and percentage social science majors?
 How can we use this data to help colleges improve their mobility rate?**

 ## Open Data
 [Opportunity Insights Data Library](https://opportunityinsights.org/data/?geographic_level=0&topic=105&paper_id=0#resource-listing):